Gambling participation and the prevalence of problem gambling survey

-This report provides data from the first wave of the Gambling Survey for Great Britain (GSGB) following the completion of the experimental phase.
-This report outlines the response from the first wave along with information on gambling participation, behaviours and attitudes.
+This report provides data from the second wave of the Gambling Survey for Great Britain (GSGB) following the completion of the experimental phase.
+This report outlines the response from the second wave along with information on gambling participation, behaviours and attitudes.

 The aims of the GSGB are to: